Hive Developer Portal

 Tutorial pulls a list of the followers or authors being followed from the blockchain then displays the result.

-This tutorial will explain and show you how to access the Steem blockchain using the steem-python library to fetch list of authors being followed or authors that a specified user is following.
+This tutorial will explain and show you how to access the Hive blockchain using the steem-python library to fetch list of authors being followed or authors that a specified user is following.

 We are using the

 get_following functions that are built into the official library

 steem-python.
 These functions allow us to query the Hive blockchain in order to retrieve either a list of authors that are being followed or a list of authors that are currently following a specified user.
 There are 4 parameters required to execute these functions: